X is for Xiphoid Process

 If the pain is persistent or isolated to one side of the body, there may be a more serious underlying cause for your pain.
 I would see your care provider if you're experiencing any symptoms that are causing worry, anxiety, or severe pain for you.

 I hope these tips are useful and practical for you!
-Some affiliate links are included in this post.
 Let me know what works in the comments, or if you're struggling drop me a line directly for personal support in Delmarva.